September 24, 2018

 I had the opportunity to gain real world experience in my local community

-Last year, for my online bachelor’s degree in web design and development through BYU-Idaho, I was lucky enough to find a year-long, paid internship at the Port of Portland which operates in the Portland International Airport (USA).
+Last year, for my online bachelor’s degree in web design and development from BYU-Idaho, presented and coordinated through BYU-Pathway, I was lucky enough to find a year-long, paid internship at the Port of Portland which operates in the Portland International Airport (USA).
 While doing the internship, I was still able to complete the last six courses I needed.
 This let me graduate a whole semester earlier than I had originally planned!

 In my internship, I was able to do everything from print and digital design to basic coding for departments all over the airport.
 I learned so much and got to work on some really fun projects.
 This hands-on experience was an invaluable opportunity that allowed me to practice what I was learning in my courses in the real world.